SomedudeX/mpeg-convert/README.md

    + **`input`**: Input field

 > [!NOTE]
-> MPEG-Convert will automatically append an option for `custom value` and `remove option` if a question type is `choice`.
+> If a question type is set to `choice`, MPEG-Convert will automatically append `custom value` and `remove option` as the last two options.

-**`title`**: The text shown to the console during the execution of the program
+**`title`**: The text shown to the console when displaying the question during the execution of the program

-**`option`**: The corresponding option to insert to the list of arguments passed to FFmpeg
+**`option`**: The corresponding option in FFmpeg.
+This option will be inserted to the list of arguments passed to FFmpeg

-**`default`**: The default option that is used when the input field is empty (no effect if type is `input`)
+**`default`**: The default option that is used when the input field is empty.
+Has no effect if question type is `input`.

 **`choices`**: A list of choices that will be shown to the console during the execution of the program.
-The choices will be in tuples where the first index will be what is displayed, and the second index is what is actually entered as a value for the particular FFmpeg option
+The choices will be in tuples where the first index will be what is displayed, and the second index is what is actually entered as a value for the particular FFmpeg option.
+Has no effect if question type is `input`.

 An example of a custom question is below: